Podone y podadora

 A double bladed version, not unlike those found in England

-A wine pruning podadora from the Chacoli wine district in Alava region in the Basque region
+A wine pruning podadora from the Chacoli wine area in Alava district in the Basque region

-This model combines elements of both types - and may possibly be regarded as a transitional shape.
+This model combines elements of several types - and may possibly be regarded as a transitional shape.
+The back has broken in use, and been repaired by a reinforcing strip of steel held in place by rivets.